Experimental Launcher

 - Generate session UUID and metadata

-- Prepare experiment parameters
+- Prepare experiment parameters with generated stimulus table path

 - Launch Bonsai workflow with --start --no-editor